Regulatory Timeline: Overview

 Distribution and The Insurance Distribution Directive

 The FCA work on Insurance Distribution started in March 2017 with the publication of their first Consultation Paper.
 Subsequent additional Consultation Papers were released in 2017, followed by draft rules in late 2017 and early 2018.
-Final rules, cmprising an update to the Handbook were released in May 2018.
+Final rules, comprising an update to the Handbook were released in May 2018.
 In 2019, Lloyd’s took further interest in the issue, publishing a private paper on the implementation within the Lloyd’s market, based on investigative work carried out with a small number of Lloyd’s firms.
 The Lloyd’s report highlighted a number of good practices, areas where some firms will need to improve their approach and areas where Lloyd’s intends to improve its own controls through upgrades to processes such as the DUA processes and to its approach, for example, in the form of amendments to Minimum Standards 9 “Customers”.
 Lloyd’s also recognised two areas which they considered to be key priorities: manufacturer identification and the product approval process.
-There has been no further public statement on the issues since then, probably in a large part due to the impact of the Covid-19 pandemnic on the operations of firms and the regulators, but it is our expectation that Lloyd’s will conduct further review of firms practices and we may also see the regulator do the same with non-LLoyd’s firms.
+There has been no further public statement on the issues since then, probably in a large part due to the impact of the Covid-19 pandemnic on the operations of firms and the regulators, but it is our expectation that Lloyd’s will conduct further review of firms practices and we may also see the regulator do the same with non-Lloyd’s firms.

 General Insurance Pricing Practices

 The FCA first started looking at pricing practices in the motor and hosuehold insurance markets as part of the work planned and announced in its 2018/9 Business Plan released in April 2018.
 A subsequent super-complaint filed by Citizens Advice with the Competition and Markets Authority gave added focus to the work and the FCA’s interim report concluded their was evidence of harm being caused to consumers.
 In September 2020 the final report and a consultation on proposed changes to the Handbook were released, which included comments bringing other general insurance products into scope with changes propsoied to the product governance process (PROD) and to any product for which auto-renewal was offered.
+Policy Statement PS21/5 was issued on 24th May 2021 with implementation deadlines on 1st October 2021 and 1st January 2022 for various changes required.

 The FCA launched their consultation on Vulnerable Customers in July 2019.
 Their objective is to create a regulatory environment that ensures vulnerable consumers are treated fairly and consistently across financial services sectors.
+Finalised Guidance on the fair treatment of vulnerable customers was issued on 23rd February 2021.

-Supervisory Portfolio Strategy Letters
+FCA Supervisory Portfolio Strategy Letters

 The FCA have grouped firms as members of portfolios of firms that share a common business model.
 The portfolio strategy letters below set out their view of the main risks of harm in each portfolio and the actions the FCA expect firms to take as well as providing guidance on what the FCA will be doing to reduce the level of harm in that sector.